Ly-Lynn/NAB-skillswap/README.md

 The list can render simultaneously with user interactions → useEffect is triggered every time the user interacts with the search name or search skills component, automatically calling the API.

-→ New issue: continuously calling the API can cause slow rendering, lag, or even “crash” if the user list is too long.
+→ New issue: continuously calling the API can cause slow rendering, lag, or even "crash" if the user list is too long.

 → Possible approach: fetch all users once → store them in a variable → filter the list on the frontend.
 → Drawback: this only works for an MVP, because if the dataset grows too large, the response payload becomes too heavy, slowing down the API call.